 (a) In General.
 The CAISO will establish a Reliability Coordinator Oversight Committee that provides RC Customer input and oversight to the CAISO’s provision of RC Services.

-(a) Charter.
-The CAISO will adopt a charter that prescribes the membership, responsibilities and procedures of the Reliability Coordinator Oversight Committee.
+(b) Charter.
+The CAISO will, in consultation with prospective RC Customers, adopt a public charter that prescribes the membership, responsibilities and procedures of the Reliability Coordinator Oversight Committee.

 19.12 Uncontrollable Forces